thaliaarchi/omniwsa/docs/dialects/censoredusername.md

 Labels are encoded as the ASCII representation of the text with 8 bits per byte (big-endian), except for labels matching the pattern `_[01]*`, which are encoded as their binary representation (big-endian).
-Both styles are minified when `--minify` is passed.
+Both styles are minified.

+When `--minify` is passed, labels are minified by replacing them with minimal bit sequences, including leading zeros.

 Mnemonics and labels are case-sensitive.